chadbaldwin/sys-schema-sync/README.md

 To configure the database, you can do one of a few things...

 1. You can manually insert the Instances and Databases into the appropriate tables yourself.
 You can do this in `dbo.[Instance]` `dbo.[Database]`.
-These tables are read by the service and fed into dbatoools for connecting to the various instances and collecting the data.
+These tables are read by the service and fed into dbatools for connecting to the various instances and collecting the data.
 1. I have provided a sample stored procedure which you can modify to hardcode the list within the proc here: `/DB/import/Stored Procedures/usp_UpdateTargets.sql`

 > TODO: In the future I may end up going the route of storing this information in a JSON file where users will populate connection strings into the `appsettings.json` file, and the Instance and Database tables would be updated accordingly.